How to Say Hello in Tagalog: Mastering the Basics

 Congratulations!
 You’ve started engaging in Tagalog conversations.
 However, responding appropriately is just as important as initiating a greeting.
 Here are some typical responses:

-Using these responses will encourage locals to continue the conversation and show them you are interested in further engaging.
+Using these responses will encourage locals to continue the conversation and show them you are interested in further engagement.

 Do you want to learn ESSENTIAL TAGALOG PHRASES?
 Read this article!